altabering/altadata-python/docs/pages/get_data.rst

 Get All Data
 --------------------------

 You can get the entire data with the code below.
+This function returns List of dict by default.

 .. code:: python